autonomys/space-acres/docs/INSTALLATION.md

 For Windows go to [the latest release](https://github.com/autonomys/space-acres/releases/latest) and download attached file with `.msi` extension.
 It is not digitally signed, so you'll have to agree to accept the risk when downloading and installing it for now.
-Note that while things might work on other versions of Windows, **only Windows 10 and 11** with latest updates supported.
+Note that while things might work on other versions of Windows, **only Windows 11** with latest updates is supported.

 ### Dependencies